Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

 These insights indicate that the South region generates the most revenue per order on average, while the Central region has the lowest average sales per order.

-10. Which product categories generate the highest total profit across all orders?
+**10. Which product categories generate the highest total profit across all orders?**

 ![Query_10](https://github.com/user-attachments/assets/17f66a70-69f8-4614-a1a7-29979b227fa9)